-6.1.1 Load Rating and Software
+6.1.1.
+Load Rating and Software

 Load Ratings for bridges and tunnels must use the LRFR method and use the AASHTOWare Bridge Rating (BrR) Version 7 software which supports the HDOT oversize and overweight Permitting Program for commercial vehicles.
 Load Factor Design (LFD) or other methods are not allowed.
 In cases such as concrete arches, where the bridge cannot be load rated with BrR software, then HDOT requires the structure be analyzed using the Midas Civil Version 3.0 software.
-If an alternate software is used for load rating, then the Submittals must include all electronic files required to properly run the Load Rating analysis on any computer with the same licensed software installed.
+Submittals must include all electronic files required to properly run the Load Rating analysis on any computer with the same licensed software installed.

-6.1.2 Load Rating Calculations
+6.1.2.
+Load Rating Calculations